• Skip to primary navigation

 Storage

-Let the cake cool completely, then wrap tightly in plastic wrap and place in freezer bags.
+• Freezing: You can freeze the cake after baking but for best results freeze it before adding the syrup.
+Let the cake cool completely, then wrap it tightly in plastic wrap and place it in a freezer bag.
 It freezes well for up to 1 month.
 To thaw, unwrap, and let sit at room temperature for 1-2 hours.
-Then drizzle the syrup on top as desired.
+Then, drizzle the syrup on top as desired.

 If you love easy cake recipes, then you've come to the right place.
 I'm sure you will love these recipes as well!